Jqoobo/Jqoobo/README.md

 With a love for clean design,
 I craft minimalistic, user-friendly interfaces 💎

-I'm currently pursuing a Master's in Computer Science
+I have a Master’s degree in Computer Science from UITM in Rzeszow 🎓 and always excited to learn new skills 🛠️

-at UITM in Rzeszow 🎓 and always excited to learn new skills 🛠️
+Outside of coding,

-Outside of coding, I'm into music 🎶, pop culture 🎬, and cycling 🚴🏻‍♂️
+I love to spend time with my favourite person 💞 also I'm into music 🎶, pop culture 🎬, and cycling 🚴🏻‍♂️

 <div align="left">
   <a href="https://www.linkedin.com/in/jakub-rzepka/" target="_blank">